-Afterward, check into your hotel and enjoy dinner on your own in Jasper.
+Upon arrival, you'll check into your hotel and enjoy dinner on your own in Jasper.
 Your Program Director can offer suggestions for nearby places to dine.

 Set off today on a full day of sightseeing.
 Your destination is Banff, and to get there you’ll travel along the Icefields Parkway, a surreal stretch of highway that weaves through two national parks and showcases the rugged beauty of the Rockies.

 Your route will take you past several glaciers that make up the massive Columbia Icefield.
 Here, you’ll stop to ride the Ice Explorer snowcoach onto the Athabasca Glacier—at nearly 1,000 feet thick, this frozen monolith is the largest glacier accessible by road in the Canadian Rockies.